Building the Perfect Knowledge BaseEstimated Reading Time: 12 Minutes

 The primary responsibilities of a knowledge base system are:

-- It should provide customers direct access to up-to-date, accurate product information.
+- It should provide customers with direct access to up-to-date, accurate product information.

 - It should allow differential access to the knowledge, based on the type of users.

 - It should provide support agents with easy access to product information so that they can assist the customers in a better way.

-- It should allow subject matter experts (SME) to maintain information about their subject directly in the knowledge base.
+- It should allow subject matter experts (SMEs) to maintain information about their subject directly in the knowledge base.

 - It should reduce unnecessary phone calls/chat requests/trouble tickets/emails to support agents.

 One of the best ways to provide top-level support to your customers is to actually allow them to help themselves in a self-serve manner and you can do this by setting up a knowledge base.
-A knowledge base is a repository of information that is accessible by all your customers.
+A knowledge base is a repository of information that is accessible to all your customers.
 In it, you can create answers to all the most common questions, as well as issues that are less common.
 Your customers can then quickly search this library of knowledge to find the answers they need.